WWE News: ‘Raw’ Superstar Provides Update On His Future Following Contract Dispute And Reported Backstage Heat

 It’s been a few months since Lio Rush last appeared on WWE television.
 After effectively serving as Bobby Lashley’s hype man and occasional tag team partner, the promising talent took a leave of absence after reports emerged that he wanted more money and had rubbed some people backstage the wrong way.

-During his vacation from the company, Rush’s future has been up in the air.
+During his break from the company, Rush’s future has been up in the air.
 Earlier this week, however, he broke his silence about what’s going on.
 Citing The Two Man Power Trip podcast, WrestlingNews.co reports that he wants to return to the company.

 “I miss the fans, I miss doing what I love and like the saying goes, never say never and I’m only 24 years old and of course, I still want to wrestle and be a part of my dream company.
 I’m pretty sure it won’t be the last time you see me in a ring.”